ntt-sic/nova-specs/specs/juno/idempotentcy-client-token.rst

 https://blueprints.launchpad.net/nova/+spec/idempotentcy-client-token

-In this blueprint, I suggest ClientToken that user can specify, and post requests which idempotency is guaranteed by this ClientToken.
+In this blueprint, I suggest ClientToken that users can specify, and post requests which idempotency is guaranteed by this ClientToken.